-- 1. Understand the basic concepts of Electrical engineering and determine the equivalent impedance of given network by using network reduction techniques. - 2.
+- 1. Determine the equivalent impedance of given network by using network reduction techniques. - 2.
 Determine the current through any element and voltage across any element - 3.
-Apply the network theorems suitably. - 4.
-Analyze the operating principles of motor and transformer. - 5.
+Apply the network theoremssuitably. - 4.
+Analyze the operating principles of motor andtransformer. - 5.
 Analyze the operating principles of major electronic devices, its characteristics and applications. - 6.
 Design and analyze the DC bias circuitry of BJT and FET.